 For the frosting, place the blueberries, sugar, and water in a small saucepan.
 Bring to a simmer over medium heat, and cook until blueberries soften and burst.
 Puree in a food processor or blender.
 Set aside to cool for a few minutes.

 In the bowl of an electric mixer fitted with a paddle attachment cream the butter over medium speed for 1 minute.
-Reduce speed to low, and carefully add in the confectioners sugar.
+Reduce speed to low, and carefully add in the confectioners sugar and a pinch of salt.
 Add the vanilla extract, as well as the blueberry puree.
 Increase speed to medium, and beat until smooth and frosting is combined.

 Frost cupcakes as desired and garnish with a fresh blueberry.